jaantollander/masters-thesis/content/10_introduction.md

 This thesis focuses on fine-grained file system usage monitoring to identify the causes of short-transient problems.
 *Fine-grained* refers to collecting statistics of each file system operation to identify who performs the operations, from which node, and to which storage unit.
 Fine-grained monitoring shows us detailed file system behavior instead of a single aggregate of its performance.
-This kind of work is a part of the greater need for measuring and understanding I/O behavior in HPC systems [@toward_understanding_io_behavior; @understanding_io_behavior].
+This work is a part of the greater need for measuring and understanding I/O behavior in HPC systems [@toward_understanding_io_behavior; @understanding_io_behavior].

 Problems from parallel file system usage concern the high-performance clusters at CSC -- IT Center for Science, which provides ICT services for higher education institutions, research institutes, culture, public administration, and enterprises in Finland.
 <!-- These services include high-performance computing, cloud computing, data storage, network services, training, and technical support. -->
 At the time of writing, CSC operates three high-performance clusters, Puhti, Mahti, and the pan-European LUMI, which all use the *Lustre* parallel file system [@lustre-storage-architecture].
-Especially the Puhti cluster is susceptible to service disruptions from heavy file system usage, which leads to lost productivity and billing units for the users.
+Especially the Puhti cluster is susceptible to service disruptions from heavy file system usage, which leads to lost productivity, lost billing units, and increased administrative work.
-We believe that monitoring file system usage will help us to identify the causes of the problems and take action faster to alleviate them.
+Monitoring file system usage will help us to identify the causes of the problems and take action faster to alleviate them.

 Lustre has a feature called *Lustre Jobstats* [@lustre-monitoring-guide] for collecting file system usage statistics at a fine-grained level.
 Early experimental monitoring with Jobstats includes [@lustre-job-stats-metric-aggregation; @fine-grained-file-system-monitoring].